-Tips on how to become the recipient of an award, bursary or scholarship
+Tips on how to become the recipient of an award or scholarship

 Watch your spelling and grammar and write legibly

-Complete your application with the seriousness that you would write a paper or fill out a job application.
-Once completed put the application down and look at it a little later.
-You can also ask a friend teacher or parent to take a look at it or go to the Academic Skills Center and ask them to review your application with you.
+Complete your application with the seriousness that you would write an assignment or fill out a job application.
+Once completed, set the application aside and review it a little later.
+You can also ask a friend, teacher, or parent to take a look at it, or go to the Academic Skills Centre and ask them to go over your application with you.

-More and more e-mail is the way to communicate with students.
-E-mails like firstname.lastname@example.org or email@example.com don’t leave people with the impression that you are serious.
-Leave your creative e-mail for your friends and choose a basic e-mail; such as your name or initials that can be used on scholarship applications.
-(P.S.
-This will also help you when you are applying for jobs.)
+Leave your creative email address for your friends and choose a basic email such as your name or initials to use on scholarship applications.
+This will also help when you are applying for jobs.

 Do the research

-Even if you will not be going on to university for a couple of semesters, start your research early.
+Even if you will not be going on to university right away, start your research early.
 Some awards have early application dates that you don’t want to miss.
-Also, planning ahead gives you the time to make yourself a better candidate by volunteer or learning more about a subject.
+Also, planning ahead gives you the time to gather references or to make yourself a better candidate by becoming a volunteer or learning more about a subject.

 Make sure your application is complete

-Selection committees will not chase you.
-If your application is incomplete or missing documents your application will not be considered.
+Make sure your application is properly filled out and submitted with all the required supporting documents.
+If your application is incomplete or missing documents, your application will not be considered.

 Keep an eye on the deadline

-Late applications will take you out of the running.
-Unless specifically stated that the deadline has been extended don’t assume that an exception will be made just for you.
+Late applications will not be accepted.
+Usually supporting documents have to be submitted at the same time as your application.
+Unless specifically stated that the deadline has been extended, don’t assume that an exception will be made.

 Think about your strengths

-Take the time to think about your volunteer and work experience, your interests, passions and abilities.
-The one thing that you are really good at could be very interesting to the committee.
-Also, be ready to sell yourself.
-If you go into the interview with a negative attitude you will mostly likely not be considered as a recipient.
+Take the time to think about your volunteer and work experience, your interests, passions, and abilities.
+Be ready to explain why you are a good candidate and go into the interview with a positive attitude.

 Say thank you